Powered By

 • They deal mostly Physical damage, but also have Lightning and Poison at their disposal.

-• Spirit is the resource of choice for Druids.
+• Spirit is the Druid's primary resource.
 Once you manage to reduce your skills resource costs, this becomes negligible.

 • Make sure to compare the benefits of a Two-Handed Weapon vs a One-Handed Weapon and a Totem.
 The best choice is not always obvious!